John-Nagle/ttyloopdriver/README.md

 in case the printer output is shorted.
 A dead short across the output will not damage anything.

-When testing, an inductive load similar to a 4 Henry selector magnet must be attached to the printer jack.
-If a resistive load is used, when C2 dumps into the output, there will be excessive current flow, and the protection in U4 will trip.
-Output will then be well below the expected 120V.

 On the Teletype side, everything is isolated from ground and from the USB side.

 ## Test points

+- W1 - low-voltage ground
-- W1 - low-voltage power (4.5-5V to W4 GND when powered up)
+- W2 - low-voltage power (4.5-5V to W4 GND when powered up)
-- W2 - 100KHz 50% duty cycle oscillator (to W4 GND)
-- W3 - High side of 1uf cap.
-Charges to 120V (to W5)
+- W3 - Low side of transformer primary.
+Watch the switcher action here.
-- W4 - low-voltage ground
+- W4 - High side of switcher current sense resistor
 - W5 - high-voltage ground
+- W6 - high-voltage high side

 ## Connectors